-This little beauty will perform virtually non-stop from summer into autumn with masses of saucer-shaped apricot coloured flowers on a compact shrub with felted evergreen leaves.
-Prune Sphaeralcea Childerley hard in spring for best results.
-And as required during the summer to reinvigorate flowering.
+Sphaeraclcea Childerley will perform virtually non-stop from summer into autumn with masses of saucer-shaped apricot coloured flowers on a compact shrub with felted evergreen leaves.
+Pluck up your courage and prine it hard in spring for best results., and as required during the summer to reinvigorate flowering.
 Sunny spot.
 Any reasonable well drained soil.
 To 3 feet.
 2 litre pot.

-Beautiful but rarely seen.
-Probably because they have a reputation for being a bit tender, but we find they are fine here in the pampered sun-kissed South of England.
+Sphaeralcea Childerley is beautiful but all too rarely seen.
+Probably because these shrubs have a reputation for being a bit tender, but we find they are fine here in the pampered sun-kissed South of England.
 Up North you might want to provide some shelter, we suppose.
+In either case, a key to their winter resistance is having them in well drained soil and in a spot sheltered from northerly or easterly winds.

 Sphaeralcea Childerley is a hardy semi-evergreen shrub with grey green leaves and saucer shaped apricot flowers in summer into autumn suitable for full sun.